krugergui/OEMC_Land_Cover_Classification/README.md

 I used Pandas, Numpy and SKLearn for the data manipulation, and TensorFlow for the Machine Learning model - other SKLearn models were tested but didn't yielded good results.

-As of the time of writing this page, this code scored 0.48018 (weighted F1 score), granting a 4th place in the competition.
+As of the time of writing this page, this code scored above 0.48 (weighted F1 score), granting a 4th place in the competition.

 ![4th Place](pics/4th_place.png)